-For more information on local HVAC admission requirements, fill out our application.
-A career advisor will contact you directly to walk you through the admissions process.
-Get started today!
+For more information on local HVAC admission requirements, fill out our contact form.
+A career advisor will contact you directly to walk you through the process.
+Find a program and get started today!

-The best HVAC programs are thorough and comprehensive.
-Formal programs at technical colleges and trade schools vary in length.
-HVAC programs that award certificates or diplomas typically last less than a year.
-Associate degree programs are more comprehensive and are designed to last two years.
+HVAC programs at technical colleges and trade schools vary in length.
+HVAC programs that award certificates or diplomas typically last less than a year: Train to be career-ready in as few as six months.
+Associate degree programs are designed to be completed in approximately two years.

-While enrolled in the program, you will likely enroll in a multi-year apprenticeship program.
+You can also train as an apprentice.
 Apprenticeship programs take between three to five years to complete depending on the program you choose.
-Should you decide to specialize in refrigeration, your apprenticeship could take up to five years.
+If you decide to specialize in refrigeration, your apprenticeship could take up to five years.

 Plus, the manufacturing of heating, ventilation, and air conditioning products opens up a wide array of positions for a trained worker.
 From a job on the line to a position in the research and development lab, there are many aspects to developing, engineering, building, producing, packaging, marketing and selling HVAC products.

-8. Working with customers—will I get hands-on experience?
+8. Will I get hands-on experience in training?

 When you first begin your HVAC program, you will receive a hands-on learning experience and will have the opportunity to practice your skills.
 Once you have mastered these skills, you will then have to take a practical test to assess your skills.